projen/projen/API.md

 [javascript.NodeProjectOptions](#projen-javascript-nodeprojectoptions)|*No description*
 [javascript.NpmConfigOptions](#projen-javascript-npmconfigoptions)|Options to configure the local NPM config.
 [javascript.PeerDependencyOptions](#projen-javascript-peerdependencyoptions)|*No description*
-[javascript.PrettierBaseOptions](#projen-javascript-prettierbaseoptions)|Options to set in Prettier directly or through overrides.
 [javascript.PrettierOptions](#projen-javascript-prettieroptions)|Options for Prettier.
 [javascript.PrettierOverride](#projen-javascript-prettieroverride)|*No description*
+[javascript.PrettierSettings](#projen-javascript-prettiersettings)|Options to set in Prettier directly or through overrides.
 [javascript.ProjenrcOptions](#projen-javascript-projenrcoptions)|*No description*
 [javascript.TypeScriptCompilerOptions](#projen-javascript-typescriptcompileroptions)|*No description*
 [javascript.TypescriptConfigOptions](#projen-javascript-typescriptconfigoptions)|*No description*